cloudant-labs/fron/README.md

 socket.
 SSL/TCP connection negotiation is left up to the implementation.
 There are no ALPN requirements as part of Fron itself.

-Fron sends JSON messages by splitting up JSON into discrete packets that can then be multiplexed over a given connection.
-Fron only guarantees that a JSON message will be deconstructed and reconstructed on the remote end.
+Fron sends binary messages by splitting them up into discrete packets that can then be multiplexed over a given connection.
+Fron only guarantees that a binary message will be deconstructed and reconstructed on the remote end.

 Sending Protocol
 ---

-An implementation of a Fron sender does the following to send a JSON message:
+An implementation of a Fron sender does the following to send a binary message:

-1. Encode JSON as binary
-2. Split the binary into 1 or more frames
+1. Split the binary into 1 or more frames
-3. Send each frame to the remote
+2. Send each frame to the remote

 A frame is defined as: